kevinlim-fr/dia_projects/README.md

 # My Data and Artificial Intelligence projects
-In this repository you will find all my latest projects in Data and Artificial Intelligence field.
+In this repository you will find all my latest projects in Data and Artificial Intelligence field\
 #Python #AI #SQL #DataScience #DataAnalysis

 ## Quantitative Analysis and Data Analysis projects